hyprxlabs/dotnet/rex/Rex/src/README.md

 - rollback

 These are shortcuts to running a job or task with the same name.
-A command like rex build is a shortcut to calling `rex run build`.
+A command like dotnet-rex build is a shortcut to calling `dotnet-rex run build`.
 If a job is found the job will be used and if a job doesn't an exist, but a task does, then the task called build will be used.